 Yes.
+Several options are proved two or more attorneys to act journal of thirds, etc.), or severally (any open of thirds Yes.
 Several options are provided for in the Act.
-For example, you may appoint two or more attorneys to act jointly (together), or as a majority (simple, two-thirds, etc.), or severally (any one of your attorneys can sign), or successively (power is given to a particular attorney when the power given to another attorney ends, or when the other attorney is not available to make decisions).
+For example, you may appoint two or more attorneys to act jointly (together), or as a majority (simple, twothirds, etc.), or severally (any one of your attorneys can sign), or successively (power is given to a particular attorney when the power given to another attorney ends, or when the other attorney is not available to make decisions).

 If you choose two or more attorneys to make decisions jointly, they have equal authority and can act only with the agreement of them all.
-If one attorney dies, the remaining attorneys exercise the power.
+If one attorney dies. the remaining attorneys exercise the power.